Who am I?

 After my time at UC Santa Barbara, I will probably head off to a physics graduate program with the aim of a physics PhD and eventually a career in physics research.

-What do I do in research?
+What do I research?

 I work in the lab of Dr. David Stuart at UC Santa Barbara.
 Most of the lab is involved in the search for supersymmetry, physics beyond the standard model.
 However, my part in this search is quite minimal; a majority of my time researching over the last year has been to design, program, and build small modular particle detectors.
 These detectors, and the supports and circuitry associated with them, are of interest as potential teaching tools.
 The idea being that we could put these small inexpensive detectors in the hands of undergraduate physics students so that they might learn more about how particle detectors work, and about particle physics in general.